Arseny89/WeatherApp_ArseniiKornienko/README.md

 ## 📦 Installation
 1. Clone the repository.

+2. Run `pod install` to install the required dependencies.

-2. Open the project in Xcode using the .xcworkspace file.
+3. Open the project in Xcode using the `.xcworkspace` file.

-3. Build and run the app on a simulator or device.
+4. Build and run the app on a simulator or device.

 ## 📜 License